hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ### [4.4 Process Model](https://15445.courses.cs.cmu.edu/fall2019/slides/12-queryexecution1.pdf)
-> Process Model defines hwo the system executes a query plan.
+> Process Model defines how the system executes a query plan.

 ##### 4.4.1 Iterator Model
 Each query plan operator implements a **Next** function.
 On each invocation, the operator returns either **a single tuple** or a **null** marker if there are no more tuples.
 The operator implements a loop that calls next on its children to retrieve their tuples and then process them.